York CCTV appeal - man identified

-POLICE in York have identified a man following a CCTV appeal relating to a serious assault in the city centre which has left the victim in a "serious condition".
+A SECOND man has been identified following a CCTV appeal after a serious assault in York centre which has left the victim in a "critical condition".

 Comments: Our rules